Office of the Vice President for

 SUBJECT: CASH FUNDS AND CASH HANDLING

-All cash transactions involving the university are subject to applicable state laws and regulations, and UH System policies and procedures.
-All university employees have a fiduciary responsibility to the university to handle cash transactions accordingly.
+All cash transactions involving the University, its schools, or any department are subject to applicable state laws and regulations and University of Houston System (UHS) policies and procedures.
+All University employees have a fiduciary responsibility to the University to handle cash transactions accordingly.

-The purpose of this policy is to provide principles and guidelines for the handling of all cash activities at the University of Houston-Victoria and all sites under UHV’s administrative management.
-This policy, and its companion procedures, apply to all university funds, unless otherwise noted.
+The purpose of this policy, and UHV Policy B-7, Change Funds, is to provide principles and guidelines for the handling of all cash activities at the University of Houston-Victoria and all sites under UHV’s administrative management, including cash acceptance, cash fund maintenance, and the deposit of cash.
+This policy and its companion procedures apply to all university funds unless otherwise noted.

-Cash: For the purpose of this policy cash is defined as dollars and cents (currency), personal or institutional bank drafts (checks), money orders, cashier’s checks, or foreign drafts (cash does not include foreign currency).
+Cash: For the purpose of this policy cash is defined as U.S. currency; personal, business, bank, and cashier’s checks; money orders; travelers’ checks; or foreign drafts (cash does not include foreign currency).